As a Trust Port, our purpose is to create prosperity for generations and the local community is one of our key stakeholders.

 Central to this commitment is our supPORT-all community action proramme.
 We partner with local charities and community group to provide project funding, as well as support with time, resources, or equipment, to help those most in need.

-Since 2014, we are proud to have awarded over £600,000 to support more than 200,000 children and adults in North East Scotland.
+Since 2014, Port of Aberdeen’s supPORT-all programme has awarded £800,000, benefitting more than 210 local initiatives and supporting over 200,000 children and adults across Aberdeen.
 This includes partnerships with a wide range of organisations including Big Noise Torry, CFINE, Cultivate Aberdeen, Denis Law Legacy Trust, Fittie Community Development Trust, Greyhope Bay, Inchgarth Community Centre, Sue Ryder and more.

 “Port of Aberdeen’s continued commitment to their supPORT-all community action programme is a wonderful example of how a business can make a significant difference over time to their local community.
 This helps charities and community groups close to the Port to provide a vital lifeline of funding and support ‘in-kind’, especially during these challenging times.”